-Puglia is the sunny, south-eastern region in the heel of Italy’s boot.
+Puglia is the sun-kissed heel of Italy’s boot.
 For the coast, culture and delicious food alone, it makes an excellent choice as a holiday destination.
 I also love it for the laid back lifestyle, rural tranquillity and welcoming locals.

 Over the last 15 years, I have witnessed an increase in the number of stylish holiday villas in Puglia with a private pool.